lmmentel/mendeleev/docs/source/api/api.rst

 =============

-The main entry point for visualizing periodic tables with different properties is the :func:`vis.periodictable.periodic_table` function.
+The main entry point for visualizing periodic tables with different properties is the :func:`mendeleev.vis.periodictable.periodic_table` function.

 .. toctree::